edster9/material-ui-shopping-cart/README.md

 ### Material UI

 Material UI framework is used here as the UI framework.
 This is ReactJS specific framework and allows for very fast layout design for desktop and mobile browsers.

+### Application

+The project uses `create-react-app` with `TypeScript` as the starting template.
+It also adds `Material-UI` framework and `React Router` for UX and basic route navigation.

+The React Context and Reducer system is used for global state management.
+A static inventory list is used for the moment vs. loading it from a DB or API layer.
+A reducer is setup using `useReducer` to handle all the shopping card actions.
+This allows all components to trigger a shopping cart action by using the global context object from anywhere.

+App major route pages are in `/pages/*` as their own functional component and all major sub components are defined in `/componenets/*`.
+This create a good level of object hierarchy throughout.